Board Members

 Determination Policy

-The resolution on the compensation, etc. of the Company’s directors and Audit & Supervisory Board members was approved at the 56th Ordinary General Meeting of Shareholders held on June 26, 2007.
-According to the resolution, the total annual compensation for directors shall not exceed 200 million yen (excluding stock compensation), and the total annual compensation for Audit and Supervisory Board members shall not exceed 60 million yen (excluding stock compensation).
-The applicable number of officers for said compensation is six directors and four Audit & Supervisory Board members.
+The resolution on the compensation, etc. of the Company’s directors and Audit & Supervisory Board members was approved at the 74th Ordinary General Meeting of Shareholders held on June 26, 2025.
+According to the resolution, the total annual compensation for directors (excluding Directors who are members of the Audit and Supervisory Committee )shall not exceed 200 million yen (excluding stock compensation), and the total annual compensation for Directors who are members of the Audit and Supervisory Committee shall not exceed 60 million yen (excluding stock compensation).
+The applicable number of officers for said compensation is four directors and three Directors who are members of the Audit and Supervisory Committee.

-At the 70th Ordinary General Meeting of Shareholders held on June 25, 2021, a resolution was passed to introduce a performance-linked stock compensation plan (the “Stock Compensation Plan”) for directors, excluding outside Audit & Supervisory Board members.
+At the 70th Ordinary General Meeting of Shareholders held on June 25, 2021 and the 74th Ordinary General Meeting of Shareholders held on June 26, 2025, a resolution was passed to introduce and continue a performance-linked stock compensation plan (the “Stock Compensation Plan”) for directors, excluding Directors who are members of the Audit and Supervisory Committee.
 A trust was established for the Stock Compensation Plan on August 24, 2021.
 The target period includes four fiscal years, from the fiscal year ended March 31, 2022 to the fiscal year ending March 31, 2025, and, in principle, subsequent periods of three fiscal years each.
-The maximum contribution amount is calculated as 20 million yen multiplied by the number of fiscal years in each target period, and the maximum number of the Company’s shares, etc., to be granted through the trust is set at 23,500 points (one point corresponds to one share) multiplied by the number of fiscal years in each target period.
-The number of directors covered under this Stock Compensation Plan is four.
+The maximum contribution amount is calculated as 20 million yen multiplied by the number of fiscal years in each target period, and the maximum number of the Company’s shares, etc., to be granted through the trust is set at 47,000 points (one point corresponds to one share) multiplied by the number of fiscal years in each target period.
+The number of directors covered under this Stock Compensation Plan is two.

 Composition of Compensation